-For family breaks in the sun, wild nights partying until dawn or laid-back eco-tourism, head to Costa Adeje.
-Hit the shops, then spend the evening relaxing in a restaurant.
+Costa Adeje holidays are super popular with all types of travellers.
+You can have family breaks in the sun, wild nights partying till dawn or laid-back eco-tourism.
+Or you can hit the shops, then spend the evening relaxing in a restaurant.
 There are even water sports and snorkelling if you’re feeling more adventurous.
 Surrounded by the incredible scenery, a holiday in Costa Adeje will leave you relaxed and charmed by this wonderful destination.

 One of the favourite beach resort destinations in Tenerife, you’re sure to fall in love the moment you set foot on the wonderful sandy waterfronts.
 Each one is Blue Flag-rated and a fantastic example of the natural beauty of Tenerife.
 Costa Adeje’s beaches have the silkiest sand brought in from the Sahara Desert, perfect for you to relax all day beside the sea.
 The shallow water makes it ideal for toe-dippers and paddlers, or more adventurous types can head out for some serious water-based fun.